yonigibbs/elm-i18next-gen/README.md

 ## TODO
+* Change logic for testing overwrite argument: should check for Translations.elm, and for Translations folder.
 * If running in watch mode, implicitly set overwrite to true?
-* Change logic for testing overwrite argument: should check for Translations.elm, and for Translations folder.
-* Create constants somewhere for duplicate Elm code, e.g. file template
-* Document code-generation handling of (sub)modules.
+* Add more info in readme:
+  * Describe submodules
+  * Describe overwriting
 * Update error handling in `watch` mode: if error is caused by JSON (rather than bad args), do allow watching to commence.
 * Revisit idea of deleting files in Translations folder: is this safe?
 Can we put them in wastebin instead?
 (https://github.com/sindresorhus/trash ?)